sanchezcarlosjr/sanchezcarlosjr/README.md

 ### Hi there 👋💻
 🙋 A computer scientist for want of a better word.
-I'm committed to The singularity, and into 3 comas community.

 I’m working with high-tech product companies to develop successful products, happy customers, and of course, to achieve their key results, as a full-stack developer -computer scientist, algorithms, database- with Git, React, Laravel, Python, PostgreSQL, Docker, Linux, and so on.
 My current step is understanding the world before transforming it.